MindsGaming/mtcg/public/games/infinity/index.md

 15. Developers can login and evaluate the Imagination network without interacting with the Imagination network for maintenance and functionality testing.
 16. The user can manually log themselves and the learning language module out of the system using the words "logout", "log off", "end session", "bye" or "goodbye".

 Imagination Network content packs, these packs may vary depending on the language module, both the user and language module can use content packs.
 Users can add personal content packs at any time by using the content pack format following the word install.
+The following context packs should be automatically implemented by Imagination:

 #ConversationEvaluation:
 The learning language should automatically evaluate the length of prompts that get cut off to identify max character limits when responding to users.
+This also detects multiple messages of the same exact content as a glitch depending on the conversation responding to the prompt before any duplicate message.

 #DWMW:
 The learning language module can use the Imagination neural network to create a dream node for Dude where's my wallet, a web series about the developers of the imagination network known as Mike and Dan, it's a cooperative learning adventure for users to build their own stories and ideas inside a virtual world, or social media platform, the name of the AI in the story is Bukowski.
 The story is broken down into episodes.